 This is how I came up with an idea to draw attention to this fast growing disease (diabetes).
-I will create an art object out of ~5000 used insulin syringes, collected from people who has diabetes.
+I will create an art object out of ~10’000 used insulin syringes, collected from people who have diabetes.

-Finished art object would be around 3 m height and reflect a woman, sitting on a chair and taking usual insulin injection into her abdomen.
-I would disinfected used syringes and glue them one to each other in a way that construct a monument statue.
-With this aesthetically looking, but at the same time shocking art object I try to represent both: enormous growth of the disease in the world (how much of insulin syringes is consumed by a man), my constraint abidance with it (sitting position = humility) and sensitive hope that one day diabetes would be cured.
+Finished art object will be around 3 m in height and reflect a woman, sitting on a chair and taking her usual insulin injection into her abdomen.
+I will glue the disinfected used syringes in a way that will result in a life-sized sculpture.
+With this aesthetically looking, but at the same time shocking art object I try to represent both: enormous growth of the disease in the world (the sheer amount of insulin syringes consumed during a lifetime of a diabetic), my constraint abidance with it (sitting position = humility) and sensitive hope that one day diabetes will be cured.

 About Agne Kisonaite

 As a professional artist, I have developed knowledge and techniques that allow me to bring others into my world full of bright colours and positive emotions.
-My subject of art is woman, feminine world, their consumerism and artificial beauty.
-Aside painting, I am creating art objects and installations on the same subject, which led me to win Lithuanian national design prize (2015) and achieve World Guinness Record (2015).
+My subject of art is a woman, feminine world, consumerism, and artificial beauty.
+Besides painting, I create art objects and installations on the same subject.
+My art has been recognized by the Lithuanian National Design Prize Award (2015).
+I am also a Guinness World Record holder for one of my art installations (2015).
 More about me.